 Diameter (DA) – Simply informing you of the width of the lens, this measurement is in millimetres.

-Power/Sphere (PWR/SPH) – Power or Sphere indicates whether you are short-sighted or long-sighted.
-A plus sign (+) is for long-sightedness, and a minus sign (-) is for short-sightedness.
+Power/Sphere (PWR/SPH) – Power or Sphere indicates how short-sighted or long-sighted you are.
+A plus sign (+) is used for long-sightedness, and a minus sign (-) is used for short-sightedness.
 The higher the number, the stronger the visual correction offered by the lens.

 Prescription figures for astigmatism

-Cylinder (CYL) – This is a figure, specifically for toric lenses, that lets you know the severity of astigmatism and the additional visual requirements.
+Cylinder (CYL) – This is a figure, specifically for toric lenses, that lets you know the severity of astigmatism.